moorepants/learn-multibody-dynamics/install.rst

 ====================

-If you would like to run the software on your own computer, follow these instructions which recommend the use of a Conda_ based installation process.
+If you would like to run the software on your own computer, follow these instructions which recommend the use of a Conda_-based installation process.
 The process below describes setting up a new base environment with the needed software installed.